L-R Jorgen Randers, Jay Forrester, Donella Meadows, Dennis Meadows, William W, Behrans III |

 Forty years after the book, many of the original predictions are ringing true, so I am curious - even in the 20th century, as human beings have achieved incredible technological progress, a low level of spiritual, emotional and rational intelligence is apparent to cause such a visceral reaction.

-At the individual level, if most of us do not recognize the connection between the mind and the body - that the mind can affect the body and the body the mind - this is the ultimate separation.
+At the individual level, if most of us do not recognize the connection between the mind and the body - that the mind can affect the body and the body the mind - as the interconnected nature in the web of life - this is the ultimate separation.

 Can we then blame people for not recognizing the link between unabated growth and over-shoot leading to chaos in a finite system where laws of thermodynamics govern ?.